Written by Kelly McCurdy, Atlas Professional Development

 Tuggle, D. (2022, January 13).
 Bryan ISD adding biomedical program to career and technical education career path.
 KBTX 3.
 Retrieved January 20, 2022, from https://www.kbtx.com/2022/01/14/bryan-isd-adding-biomedical-program-career-technical-education-career-path/.

-Kelly McCurdy is a Professional Development Content Specialist with Faria Education Group, based in Portland, Oregon.
-She consults with educators domestically and internationally facilitating conversations about curriculum development and pedagogy.
-Kelly’s first experience in education was teaching secondary Humanities, and has since supported public schools as lead teacher, committee chair, and program director.
+Kelly Jensen is a Professional Development Content Specialist with Faria Education Group, based in Portland, Oregon.
+She works with educators domestically and internationally, facilitating conversations about curriculum development and pedagogy.
+Kelly also takes great pride in creating resources and content to support the individual growth of educators.
+Her first experience in education was teaching secondary Humanities and Dance, and she has since supported public schools as lead teacher, committee chair, and program director.
 Kelly earned her Bachelor of Arts in English and her Masters in Teaching from Washington State University.